tigersizer/cluster-test/cluster-test-04Customization.md

 #### OPS ifcfg

+If you ran the `buildnet` script, this has been done.

 The same change is made to all of the VMs, with just the IPADDR being different: Replace DHCP with a static IP and associated configuration.

 I don't know where `enp0s3` came from.
 The VMs only have one NIC, so edit whatever is there.